Skip to main content

 Adding foam blocks into metal cans

-After, take two foam blocks and add one to each of your metal cans.
+After that, take two foam blocks and add one to each of your metal cans.
 You may need to cut your foam block to fit inside the metal cans.
 Before adding my foam block to my cans, I took a handful of craft rocks and added them to each can.
-This helped with bringing the foam block higher up in the can and also I wanted to add a little weight to my cans.
+This helped with bringing the foam block higher up in the can, and I also wanted to add a little weight to my cans.

 Artificial foliage, flowers and two cans with foam blocks inside